How to Evict a Roommate Not on the Lease

 If you don’t live in a state that allows law enforcement evictions in these situations, you (or more likely your landlord) will need to file some type of court case to get the party removed.

-As a first step in those states, you’ll most likely be required to give the person a written eviction notice before filing the court case.
+As a first step in those states, you’ll likely be required to give the person a written eviction notice before filing the court case.

 In Tennessee, for example, “unauthorized” persons must be given a 3-Day Notice to Quit.
 However, a few states, like Indiana, don’t require prior written notice in these cases.